th-otto/MagicOnLinux/README.md

 - cp -p magiclinux/kernel/LOCALISE.SH Atari-rootfs/LANG/
 - mv Atari-rootfs MAGIC_C

 Replace "HOSTBIOS/EN" with "HOSTBIOS/DE" or "HOSTBIOS/FR" for German or French.
 Replace "English" with "de" or "fr" for German or French.
+But, however, the Atari's language can be changed later via config file or command line.

 Without gxmessage you will not see error message dialogues, instead the text will be printed to stderr only.

-The MAGICLIN.OS kernel is currently only available in German, but you may compile and link your own.

 You might replace CMAKE_BUILD with "Debug" (to get debug log output) or omit this parameter.